 All banks within Spain will allow you to send and receive money from the UK.
 However, you may incur significant transfer fees – particularly if you’re making frequent transfers – and a less favourable exchange rate to convert your money when you make a payment to Spain.
 Making regular payments to and from your home country may then incur large amounts in fees and see you miss out on a better exchange rate for your transfers.

-With a moneycorp account for your international payments, you can enjoy a competitive exchange rate and low fees when you send money to and from Spain.
+With a moneycorp account for your currency exchange, you can enjoy a competitive exchange rate and low fees when you send money to and from Spain.
 This way you can get more for your money when you send money back home and when you transfer funds over for your new life in Spain.